-The map includes a large inset map of Brazil and a view of the interior of a sugar mill.
+The map includes a large inset map of Brazil.

 In 1628, Lonck, in the service of the Dutch West Indies Company, joined Admiral Piet Hein in the Battle in the Bay of Matanzas, a naval battle during the Eighty Years' War in which a Dutch squadron was able to defeat and capture a Spanish treasure fleet.
 Lonck replaced Hein in 1629 as Captain-general.
 In 1630, he commanded a Dutch colonizing expedition of 52 ships, 15 sloops, and 3,780 sailors that captured the historic city of Olinda, Brazil on on February 14, 1630, followed by the capture of the Brazilian state of Pernambuco after a brief resistance by Matias de Albuquerque, its Portuguese Governor.

 The present map is the central map section of a larger wall map, which includes a large view (at the top) and text panels on the sides and below the present map.

 According to Holstein, there are only two known copies of the complete wall map.